Published 22 June 2020 | Updated 11 October 2021

 Marisa is a bus driver.
 She gets coronavirus.
 A government direction requires her to quarantine at home.

 Marisa has accrued enough sick leave to cover the time she needs to be off work.
 Her employer, a bus company, asks her for a medical certificate as evidence that she can’t work because she’s sick.
 She gives the certificate with her sick leave application.
 She stays at home until she is better and can return to work.

-Employees can take carer’s leave (paid or unpaid) if they need to look after a family or household member who's sick with coronavirus, or if there’s an unexpected emergency.
+Employees can take carer’s leave (paid or unpaid) if they need to look after a family or household member who's sick with coronavirus or affected by an unexpected emergency.